dontaylor6000/owning-the-network/README.md

 1. Connect to the server above on the port open with `nc`
 2. [It's dangerous to go alone!
 Take this.](http://www.nsftools.com/tips/RawFTP.htm)
 3. Retrieve that file!
-Paste it's contents here.
+You'll need a username and password, which I wont give you, but is very easy to guess.
+Paste the contents of the secret file here.

 ### Acknowledgement